-Patent infringement is an age-old problem, and the firearms industry is not immune to its troubles.
+Patent infringement is an age-old problem and the firearms industry is not immune to it.

 Recognizing that his bored-through design was going to be the way of the future, Rollin White offered to sell his design in 1867 to Colt’s company; his sale price of $1,000,000 (or $15.4M today) was rejected.

-Even though Rollin White had a great design that we still use today in revolvers, his bad business deal with Smith & Wesson led to his financial ruin.
-He gave up on recouping his losses through Congress in 1877 and he died in 1892.
+Even though Rollin White had a great design that we still use to this day in revolvers, his bad business deal with Smith & Wesson led to his financial ruin.
+He gave up on recouping his losses through Congress in 1877 and died in 1892.

 Logan Metesh is a firearms historian and consultant who runs High Caliber History LLC.
 Click here for a free 3-page download with tips about caring for your antique and collectible firearms.